Metrics on a closed surface of genus two which maximize the first eigenvalue of the Laplacian: Introduction

 In this paper, we prove the following theorem, and thereby settle the above conjecture in the affirmative. \begin{Main} There exists $\theta_1\approx 0.65$ so that for $\theta_1\leq \theta \leq \pi/2 - \theta_1$, we have $\lambda_1(ds^2_{B_\theta})=2$ and therefore $\Lambda(ds^2_\theta) = 16\pi$. \end{Main}

 Note that $16\pi$ is a degenerate maximum for $\Lambda$ in the genus two case as predicted in \cite{Nadirashvili1}.
-It is also remarked in \cite{Nadirashvili1} that the conjecture implies the inequality $\Lambda(ds^2)\leq 16\pi$ is sharp in the class of smooth metrics, although the equality may not be attained.
-It is worth while to mention that the Lawson minimal surface of genus two in $S^3$ has $\lambda_1 =2$ \cite{ChoeSoret} and $\area \approx 21.91$ \cite{HellerSchmitt}, and therefore $\Lambda \approx 43.82<16\pi$.
+It is also remarked in \cite{Nadirashvili1} that the conjecture implies that the inequality $\Lambda(ds^2)\leq 16\pi$ is sharp in the class of smooth metrics, although the equality may not be attained.
+It is worth mentioning that the Lawson minimal surface of genus two in $S^3$ has $\lambda_1 =2$ \cite{ChoeSoret} and $\area \approx 21.91$ \cite{HellerSchmitt}, and therefore $\Lambda \approx 43.82<16\pi$.